Animals in research, testing, and teaching

 From 1 January 2018, organisations that carry out these activities must get animal ethics committee approval.

-As with all RTT activities, organisations will have to grade each project and report it back to MPI.
+As with all RTT activities, organisations have to grade each project for the impact on animals and report it back to MPI.

 To support the changes, MPI and the National Animal Ethics Advisory Committee have updated guidance material for RTT reporting.
-Note the older guidance material may not reflect these new changes.
 Download the updated:

 Students must check first